JetBrains/teamcity-documentation/topics/working-with-meta-runner.md

 ## Installing Meta-Runner

-You can install a meta\-runner using the TeamCity Web UI.
+You can install a meta\-runner using the TeamCity web UI.
 Alternatively, you can do it directly via the file system.
 * to install a Meta\-runner via the Web UI, go to the Project Settings page, select Meta\-Runners from the list of settings on the left, click __Upload Meta\-Runner__ and select the Meta\-runner definition file.
 Save you changes.
 * to install a Meta\-runner directly to the file system, take the Meta\-runner definition file and put it into the `<`[`TeamCity Data Directory`](teamcity-data-directory.md)`\config\projects\<project ID>\pluginData\metaRunners` directory,